isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-04-04-post-Second Reading Speech by Second Minister for Law, Mr Edwin Tong, on the Extradition (Amendment) Bill.md

 iv)	We have introduced this restriction as it may not be appropriate to extradite a fugitive where the remaining imprisonment term may be shorter than the time required to complete the extradition process itself.

-v)	This however, is a discretionary restriction.
+v)	This, however, is a discretionary restriction.
 Because there may be instances where surrender of the fugitive is nevertheless warranted, despite having met the requirement for the discretionary restriction.

 {:start="31"}
 31. The updated and expanded restrictions on surrender will provide more robust safeguards for individuals who are subjects of extradition requests.